marloestacx/progressive-web-apps-2122/README.md

 ```

  ## Live Demo
-The website can be viewd live on [https://pwa-rijksmuseum.herokuapp.com](https://pwa-rijksmuseum.herokuapp.com)
+The website can be viewed live on [https://pwa-rijksmuseum.herokuapp.com](https://pwa-rijksmuseum.herokuapp.com)

 ## Activity Diagram